Enginecrafter77/gradle-git-version/README.md

-# Gradle Github Release plugin
+# gitversion

 ## Overview

-Gradle Github Release plugin does just what its name suggests.
-When invoked from gradle, it creates a release on github and uploads the built binaries to the release as assets.
+gitversion is a gradle plugin that utilizes the `org.eclipse.jgit` library to load Git version info during build, which aims to simplify the project versioning process.

 ## Getting Started